-In this week’s Knights Do That episode, we speak with Marc Daniels, longtime broadcaster of the UCF Knights.
+In this week’s episode of the UCF podcast, Knights Do That, we speak with Marc Daniels, longtime broadcaster of the UCF Knights.

 One of the area’s most recognized and respected media personalities, Daniels reminisces on his experiences and favorite memories of the last three decades, gives an insider look into some coaches and players, shares his expertise as a broadcaster and previews this season of UCF Football under new head coach Gus Malzahn.